Elkhorn Creek Lodge

 The 850 Billion Dollar Annenberg Challenge

-Posted in corruption, democratic party, obama, politics by mountainmusings on January 19, 2009
+Posted in corruption, democratic party, obama, politics by Eugene Podrazik on January 19, 2009

 Obama discussed a 700 billion dollar economic stimulus package.
 But, intimated that he would be okay with even more.
 Congress obliged by rolling Obama with a 850 billion spending spree.
 Here’s some of the details from Power Line.
 If such a package were going to build infrastructure, we’d at least have something to show for this spending blow-out.
 But, this money will line the pockets of favored groups and friends.
 And, will leave precious little to show in terms of actual accomplishments.